RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

    their current values and usage with the environment var "HIP_PRINT_ENV" - set this and then run any HIP application.
 For example:

 $ HIP_PRINT_ENV=1 ./myhipapp HIP_PRINT_ENV = 1 : Print HIP environment
 variables.
-HIP_LAUNCH_BLOCKING = 0 : Make HIP APIs â€˜host-synchronousâ€™,
+HIP_LAUNCH_BLOCKING = 0 : Make HIP APIs host-synchronous,
 so they block until any kernel launches or data copy commands complete.
 Alias: CUDA_LAUNCH_BLOCKING.
 HIP_DB = 0 : Print various debug info.
 Bitmask, see hip_hcc.cpp for more information.
 HIP_TRACE_API = 0 : Trace